 A Sanborn real estate map showing the theatre.
 The pink store on the left was Penney's.
 Thanks to Wes Clark's Burbankia for the map.
 It appears in the terrific San Fernando Road album on Google Photos.

 Al Minor died in 1941.
 In the 1945 through 1949 editions of the Film Daily Yearbook it's his widow, Minnie Minor, listed as the owner of Minor Theatres.
 The company's four theatres were managed by his son Charles.
 In early 1950 Charles closed the Burbank, citing unfavorable business conditions.
-Ron Strong reports that Sterling Theatres, Inc., a firm headed by William J. Kupper, Jr., bought the remaining Minor Theatres holdings in August 1950.
+Ron Strong reports

-A 1953 ad for two of the theatres owned by Sterling.
+A 1953 ad for two of the theatres operated by Sterling.
 The Major was running a western show consisting of a couple of oldies: "Canyon Passage" was from 1946 and "Frontier Gal" dated from 1945.
 Thanks to Ken McIntyre for finding the ad.

 Interior views:

 A lobby view that appeared in an article about carpet and wall coverings Boxoffice on January 8, 1938.
 Thanks to Cinema Treasures researcher Joe Vogel for spotting it and to Ron Strong for including the photo on his Bijou Memories page about the Major.
 The photo's caption: "Another California Theatre, the Major, at Burbank, is made more attractive with fine carpets in its foyer and on the stairway.
-The Fabric is Rialto Velvet."
+The fabric is Rialto Velvet."

 A 1938 auditorium view.
 Thanks to Ron Strong for locating the trade magazine photo.
 It also makes an appearance as a post by Dallas Movie Theaters on Cinema Treasures.